simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 ## Medium impact changes

 - Database schema has been updated, so you'll have to run the DB migrations as described in the README file.
+- OIDC protocol endpoints ('authorization_endpoint', 'token_endpoint', 'userinfo_endpoint', 'end_session_endpoint',
+'jwks_uri') are now available as new routes which use Symfony routing and container mechanism.
+This was done as an effort to move to default SimpleSAMLphp way of working with routes and services.
+New routes are now published by default in "OP Configuration" endpoint, which is now also available as `<basepath>/module.php/oidc/.well-known/openid-configuration`.
+If you are publishing that URL as a "well-known" URL ('/.well-known/openid-configuration'), make sure to update your web server configuration to reflect that change (you can refer to README for examples).
+All old routes (routes served by PHP files in public folder) will stay available in this version, which should allow all RPs to update OP configuration in time.
+Old routes will be removed in version 7.

 ## Low impact changes